gurunandan-bhat/fcg/content/guild/members/avinashramachandran.md

 twitter = 'https://twitter.com/@Avinash_R13'
 +++

-I'm an Entertainment journalist, and I've been with The New Indian Express for five years reviewing everything from films, series, shorts, and documentaries.
-I concentrate on writing for South films, with frequent visits to Hindi and English cinema, apart from the occasional non-English foreign content.
+Avinash Ramchandran has been an entertainment journalist at The New Indian Express for five years, specializing in the review of films, series, shorts, and documentaries.
+His primary focus is on South Indian cinema, although he also regularly engages with Hindi and English films, as well as occasionally exploring foreign films.